 Describe and illustrate with maps, plans and cross-sections any proposal to divert creeks, construct flood protection levees or undertake other in-stream works.
-Assess the potential impacts of in-stream works on hydrology and water quality, and propose measures for avoiding or mitigating the impacts and stabilising and rehabilitating any works.
+Assess the potential of the proposed works on hydrology and water quality, and propose measures for avoiding or mitigating the impacts and stabilising and rehabilitating any works.